pkhodos/testapsconnector2/README.md

 ## Running on localhost with tunnel

-* Download and unzip fallball-connector
+* Download and unzip fallball-connector-dotnet

 * run FallballConnectorDotNet.sln to open Visual Studio